ChrisMaunder/codeproject-forum/README.md

 commented the code heavily, and even provide a step by step on how the code works, but we simply haven't had the time, and decided that posting as-is is better than not posting at all.
 If you find bugs or make improvements, please send them in.

+> [!CAUTION]
+> The ActiveX version of the code uses an ActiveX control was used to achieve this ordering by loading **all**
+> messages in a forum and then ordering them correctly.
+This obviously results in poor performance once a forum starts
+> growing.
+The pure ASP version Subsequent versions include a "SortOrder" field for each message, meaning the messages
+>  are sorted at DB query time, and paging / filtering can be included to drasticaally reduce recordset sizes and load.
+>  **It is not recommended to use the ActiveX version of this code**.

 August 26, 2001 - [Philip Andrew](mailto:philip_andrew@hotmail.com) has supplied
 a [PHP version](/CodeProject-php-forum.zip) of the forums.